huangli712/Flink/README.md

 # Flink

-The Flink library is a collection of fortran modules and subroutines for scientific computing.
+The *Flink* library is a collection of fortran modules and subroutines for scientific computing.

 ## Version

-v1.0.2-devel.210727
+v1.0.3-devel.210729

 ## License